 Konasana (Extended Side Angle Pose)

-- Raise the left arm and breathe in with fingers pointing upwards.
+Raise the left arm and breathe in with your fingers pointing upwards.
 Bend your right knee and keep the bent elbow on it

-- This asana helps in reducing constipation and ease the pain caused by sciatica
+This asana helps in reducing constipation and eases the pain caused by sciatica

 Yoga exercises are helpful in creating a harmonious balance between your body and mind.
 It strengthens the core muscles of the pelvis and abdomen.
 Make sure you do yoga exercises or asanas under the proper supervision of an expert.

 1. In Which Month I Can Start Yoga In Pregnancy?

 If your gynecologist gives you the go-green, you may start prenatal yoga as early as the first trimester if you were a regular yoga practitioner before you became pregnant.
 If you’re pregnant and have never done yoga before, 14 weeks into your second trimester is a great time to start.
 Certain yoga postures, especially if you’re a beginner, should be avoided during the first trimester of pregnancy.

 Surya Namaskar may be performed when pregnant.
 It is a fantastic kind of exercise since it enables you to work on every muscle in your body.
 It is not only good for your physical health, but it is also good for your mental health.
 Nevertheless, you should consult your doctor before performing Surya namaskar during pregnancy since several of the positions exert strain on your belly and back.